carmeloduchetta/COUNT-ME-UP/DATABASE/README.txt

-After created the Cassandra keyspace and all the tables, it needs to import the User.csv file on User table.
-It contains the Default User to track the exceeded vote’s when each user will vote more than 3 times.
+After all the tables are created against Cassandra DB, it needs to import the User.csv file on User table.
+It contains the Default User to track the exceeded votes when each user will vote more than 3 times.